2026 Trends: Why Professionals Are Switching to AI-Powered Keyboards

 The Features Professionals Actually Use Daily

-I surveyed 200 professionals who've switched to AI keyboards in the past year.
-Here's what they actually use, ranked by frequency:
+I surveyed 200 professionals who've switched to AI keyboards over the past 18 months.
+Here's what they actually use in 2026, ranked by frequency:

 One lawyer told me she stopped proofreading routine client emails entirely because her AI keyboard catches mistakes she used to miss even during careful review.